vine0505/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new global variable.
-Name: BEST Value: School
+Write a script that converts a number from base 10 to base 16.